Always a Parent

 Stepping back and stepping in

-As our kids move out, they can ping pong from wanting to be fully independent to wanting us to solve their problems.
+As our kids move out, they can ping pong from wanting to be fully independent to want us to solve their problems.
 Most of them will pass through a stage of not being fully independent in their living and finances: the college or trade school years; or living at home to pay off debts or save money for the apartment.

 Letting go of trying to control what you can’t control, and releasing responsibility for what you can’t control is central to this transition.